-- I didn’t drain the bacon grease but you certainly can.
-I maybe should have, but it tasted great, it was just bubbling grease around the edges when I pulled it from the oven.
-Drain, return bacon and asparagus to pan.
-You can transfer to a baking dish if you don’t have an ovenproof or cast iron pan.
-Not that this is what falls under a “healthy dish” but if you are watching specific nutritional values, it might be worth noting to drain.
+- I didn’t drain the bacon grease, but you certainly can.
+I maybe should have, but it tasted great; it was just bubbling grease around the edges when I pulled it from the oven.
+Drain, and return bacon and asparagus to the pan.
+You can transfer it to a baking dish if you don’t have an ovenproof or cast iron pan.
+Not that this is what falls under a “healthy dish,” but if you are watching specific nutritional values, it might be worth noting to drain.

 How to make Parmesan Asparagus Quiche

-Combining and cooking veggies is the first step before adding in the egg and cheese mixture.
+- Combining and cooking veggies is the first step before adding the egg and cheese mixture.

-Please see note above about excess grease in pan.
+- Please see the note above about excess grease in the pan.

-The egg and cheese mixture then finishes with the egg cooking all the vegetables and bacon inside the quiche, which only takes about 15 minutes.
-No crust needed!
+- The egg and cheese mixture then finishes with the egg cooking all the vegetables and bacon inside the quiche, which only takes about 15 minutes.
+No crust is needed!

 Variations to Egg and Bacon Quiche